mattdelaune/PowerBI_Healthcare_Dashboard/README.md

 - **Healthcare Domain Expertise**: Interpreted analytical results with a strong understanding of healthcare operations and patient care.

 ## Dataset
-This project utilizes two Excel sheets containing patient and hospital data.
+This project utilizes two Excel sheets containing data for 1000 patients and 5 hospitals.
 The dataset includes:

 1. **Patient Information**
 - Patient: Unique identifier